gaycomputers/windexstarter/README.md

 If you know what you're doing you probably just saved like five minutes, if you don't and you grabbed xfce earlier I'll run you by starting a taskbar.

-Basically, distros that use startx use a hidden file called .startx(rc?) in your ~/ to decide what to start when startx is executed.
+Basically, distros that use startx use a hidden file called .xinitrc in your ~/ to decide what to start when startx is executed.
 Cygwin comes with a very special x server that allows Linux windows to use Windows windows.
 Windows.
 This program is called startxwin and uses ~/.startxwinrc

 So startx and startxwin both come unpopulated.